 Australian Market Advances

-In the currency market, the Australian dollar opened higher against the U.S. dollar.
-In early trades, the local unit was quoting at US$0.9332, up nearly a percent from Friday's close of US$0.9238.
+In the currency market, the Australian dollar is lower against the U.S. dollar on Friday.
+The local unit was trading at US$0.7465, down from US$0.7553 on Thursday.

-Major European markets ended mixed on Friday.
-While the U.K.'s FTSE 100 index slipped by 0.1 percent, the French CAC 40 index and the German DAX index both moved up by 0.2 percent.
+While the U.K.'s FTSE 100 Index advanced by 0.8 percent, the French CAC 40 Index and the German DAX Index surged up by 1.4 percent and 1.7 percent, respectively.